12-Month Wedding Timeline

 If you are working with a wedding planner, you will save time finding vendors.
 Wedding planners will have a vetted list of professionals.

-Compare prices and products to see what fits best in your budget without sacrificing the quality of the offered services.
+Compare prices and products to see what fits your budget best without sacrificing the quality of the services.

-The first time a groom sees his bride is one of the most special and memorable moments at a wedding.
+The moment a groom sees his bride for the first time in her wedding dress is one of the most unforgettable highlights of a wedding.

 The wedding dress you wear will completely transform you.